-IFRS 14: 'Regulatory deferral accounts' IAS 12: 'Income taxes' on Recognition of deferred tax assets for unrealised losses IAS 7: 'Statement of cash flows' IFRS 4: amendments regarding implementation of IFRS 9 Annual improvements 2014-2016 IFRS 15: 'Revenue from contracts with customers' IFRS 9: 'Financial instruments' IFRS 9: 'Financial instruments' Effective for periods commencing on or after 1 January 2016 1 January 2017 1 January 2018 1 January 2018 IFRS 2: 'Share based payments' classification and measurement 1 January 2018 IAS 40: 'Investment property' transfer of property IFRS 15: 'Revenue from contracts with customers' - clarifications IFRIC 22: 'Foreign currency transactions and advance consideration' IFRS 16: 'Leases' 1 January 2018 1 January 2018 1 January 2018 1 January 2019
+Effective for periods commencing on or after IFRS 14: 'Regulatory deferral accounts' 1 January 2016 IAS 12: 'Income taxes' on Recognition of deferred tax assets for unrealised losses 1 January 2017 IAS 7: \Statement of cash flows' 1 January 2017 IFRS 4: amendments regarding implementation of IFRS 9 1 January 2018 Annual improvements 2014-2016 1 January 2018 IFRS 15: 'Revenue from contracts with customers' 1 January 2018 IFRS 9: 'Financial instruments' 1 January 2018 IFRS 9: 'Financial instruments' regarding general hedge accounting 1 January 2018 IFRS 2: 'Share based payments' classification and measurement 1 January 2018 IAS 40: 'Investment property' transfer of property 1 January 2018 IFRS 15: 'Revenue from contracts with customers' - clarifications 1 January 2018 IFRIC 22: 'Foreign currency transactions and advance consideration' 1 January 2018 IFRS 16: 'Leases' 1 January 2019

 It is considered that the above standards, amendments and interpretations will not have a significant effect on the results or net assets of the Group in 2016.
-The Group is assessing the impact of the above standards, amendments and interpretations in future years.
+The Group is assessing the impact of the above standards, amendments and interpretations in future vears.

-3. Segmental Information
+3. Segmental information